Avoid Budgeting Pitfalls: The Summer Splurge

 Splurge: A spontaneous weekend trip to the lake

-Fix: Camping at the lake rather booking a cabin or hotel
+Fix: Camping at the lake rather than booking a cabin or hotel

 If you know your entertainment, travel, and food expenses will be larger in the summer, try to account for that early in the year by saving a little extra.
 That way, when the opportunity to be spontaneous comes up, you don’t have to pinch pennies to make it happen.